 Readers should note that just because law enforcement obtained a search warrant doesn't always mean it was valid.
 You have a legal right against unreasonable searches and seizures regarding warrants.

 Perhaps we can prove the warrant lacked sufficient probable cause or was too broad to describe where police were allowed to search.
-We will closely review the details to determine a strategy for the best possible outcome.
+We will closely review the details to determine the best possible outcome strategy.
 Eisner Gorin LLP is based in Los Angeles, California.
 Contact us at (310) 328-3776 for an initial consultation or use the contact form.